Pharaoh shabtis

 22nd Dynasty, 850 – 825 BC

-No ushebti known
+No ushabti known

 Tomb unknown

-Note: The Israel Museum in Jerusalem mentions a shabti Takelot II also dedicated to Bakenrenef (as in the cartouche), but I have serious doubts about its authenticity and the post must be a mistake, so I left it out.
+Note: The Israel Museum in Jerusalem mentions a ushabti Takelot II also dedicated to Bakenrenef (as in the cartouche), but I have serious doubts about its authenticity and the post must be a mistake, so I left it out.

 Shoshenq III